lafar6502/NGinnBPM/README.md

 *   Process model elements

-    Almost all constructs known in BPMN can be modeled in NGinn.BPM
+    Almost all constructs known in BPMN can be modeled in NGinn.BPM.
+Currently a custom language is used for process description, but BPMN translation will be implemented.

 *   Data model